greenelab/meta-review/manuscript.md

 ## Authorship

 Manubot does not impose any restrictions on authorship.
-It allows authors to adhere to the author inclusion and ordering conventions of their field, which vary considerably across disciplines [@14ahyJcvY].
+It allows authors to adhere to the author inclusion and ordering conventions of their field, which vary considerably across disciplines [@doi:10.1371/journal.pone.0023477].
 Some Manubot projects create a [table](https://github.com/Benjamin-Lee/deep-rules/blob/cfb7f744573ca0532a19ca1a8e9473a555cf8eb2/contributors.md) in their GitHub repository to track contributors who did not commit text to the manuscript.
 This provides a transparent way to record contributions such as experimental research that generated data for the manuscript and discuss whether they meet that project's authorship criteria.
-Contribution transparency helps prevent ghostwriting [@RK9sIADd] and is especially important in collaborative writing [@vzcNEQll].
+Contribution transparency helps prevent ghostwriting [@doi:10.1371/journal.pmed.1000023] and is especially important in collaborative writing [@doi:10.1371/journal.pcbi.1006508].
 Although we recommend authors provide their ORCID and GitHub username, Manubot also supports pseudonyms, pseudonymous GitHub usernames, and authors without an ORCID or GitHub account.

 To determine authorship for the Deep Review, we followed the International Committee of Medical Journal Editors (ICMJE) [guidelines](http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html) and used GitHub to track contributions.